ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

   editing software in approximately the same way that the noonday sun does the stars".

-- **How to Sell Drugs Online (Fast)** -- In Season 2, Episode 1 of the German Netflix series, Kira, a tech-savvy girl with elite hacking skills, jokes about "dissing Vi".
-This strongly suggests that Kira is an Emacs user herself. (*Thank you u/MiEdCaLe on Reddit for mentioning this show.*)

 - **And [here is a list of famous Emacs users](http://xahlee.info/emacs/misc/famous_emacs_users.html), curated by Xah Lee.** Notably: